winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 327\.
 “That lake also had land-born flowers on its four shores, such as atimuktaka flowers, campaka flowers, pātala flowers, sumanā flowers, vārṣika flowers, and dhanuṣkarī flowers.
 Workers maintained the lake, and passersby swam and bathed in it.
 They would roam around in it, refreshing themselves as they liked.
 Those needing a drink were given drinks.
 Those needing food were given meals.
 Clothing, carts, horses, fragrant flowers, and treasures weren’t denied to the people who wanted them.
 {: #p327}

 328\. “Ānanda, King Mahāsudarśana had 84,000 elephants that were decorated with gold and silver and wore jewels, but the king of the elephants was the best.
 The King had 84,000 horses that were decorated with gold and silver and wore jewels, but the king of the horses was the best.
-The King had 84,000 chariots covered with lion skins and adorned with the four treasures.
-The chariot with golden wheels was the best.
+The King had 84,000 chariots covered with lion skins and adorned with the four treasures, but a chariot with golden wheels was the best.
 The King had 84,000 jewels, but the magical jewel was the best.
 The King had 84,000 beautiful women, but the beautiful woman treasure was the best.
 The King had 84,000 householders, but the householder treasure was the best.
 The King had 84,000 warriors, but the army general treasure was the best.
 The King had 84,000 cities, but the city of Kuśavātī was the best.
 The King had 84,000 halls, but the correct Dharma hall was the best.
 The King had 84,000 towers, but the great, correct tower was the best.
 The King had 84,000 couches made of gold, silver, and many treasures with fine and soft cushions and blankets spread over them.
-The King had 84,000 million clothes, and the kṣauma cloth, Kāśi cloth, and karpāsa cloth were the best.
+The King had 84,000 million clothes, but the kṣauma cloth, Kāśi cloth, and karpāsa cloth were the best.
 The King had 84,000 kinds of food that were prepared every day, and each meal tasted unique.
 {: #p328}

 329\. “Ānanda, King Mahāsudarśana rode the best elephant of his 84,000 elephants, leaving Kuśavātī at sunrise to travel the world and go around the four oceans.
 In an instant, he returned to the city to eat.
 Of his 84,000 horses, he rode his strong horse treasure, leaving [Kuśavātī] at sunrise to travel the world and go around the four oceans.
 In an instant, he returned to the city to eat.
 He rode the golden-wheeled chariot of his 84,000 chariots and harnessed the strong horse treasure to it.
 He left [Kuśavātī] at sunrise to travel the world and go around the four oceans.
 In an instant, he returned to the city to eat.
 Of his 84,000 jewels, he used his magical jewel treasure to illuminate the inside of his palace, making it as bright as day at night.
 Of his 84,000 beautiful women, the beautiful woman treasure well and nobly served him left and right.
 Of his 84,000 householders, the householder treasure was capable of providing his income.
 Of his 84,000 warriors, the army general treasure was capable of making enemies submit.
 Of his 84,000 cities, Kuśavātī was always his capitol.
 Of his 84,000 halls, the King always stayed in the correct Dharma hall.
 Of his 84,000 towers, the King always stayed in the great, correct tower.
-Of his 84,000 seats, the king always sat on a crystal seat in calm meditation.
+Of his 84,000 seats, the King always sat on a crystal seat in calm meditation.
 Of his 84,000 million clothes, he wore whatever fine treasure ornaments he wished with modesty and conscientiousness.
 Of his 84,000 kinds of food, the King always satisfied eating naturally cooked rice.
 {: #p329}

 330\.
 “When his 84,000 elephants came to the King, they trampled and crashed into untold numbers of sentient beings, injuring them.
-The king then thought, ‘These elephants frequently come and injure many people.
+The King then thought, ‘These elephants frequently come and injure many people.
 From now on, I will permit one elephant to appear every hundred years.’
 Thus, each elephant took turns appearing in subsequent centuries, and they started over when they had all appeared.”
 {: #p330}

 331\.
-The Buddha then told Ānanda, “The king then thought, ‘What virtues did I accumulate and what roots of goodness did I cultivate in the past to obtain these such glorious rewards in the present?’
+The Buddha then told Ānanda, “The King then thought, ‘What virtues did I accumulate and what roots of goodness did I cultivate in the past to obtain these such glorious rewards in the present?’
 {: #p331}

 332\.
 “He then thought to himself, ‘There were three causes and conditions that brought about these fortunate rewards.
 What are the three?
 First was generosity, second was observing precepts, and third was meditation.
 It was because of these causes and conditions that I’ve obtained these great rewards in the present.’
 {: #p332}

 333\.
-“The king also thought, ‘Now that I’ve received these fortunate rewards among humans, I should go further by cultivating the deeds of heavenly fortune.
+“The King also thought, ‘Now that I’ve received these fortunate rewards among humans, I should go further by cultivating the deeds of heavenly fortune.
 It would be good to restrain myself, leave this hubbub, and live in a secluded place in order to revere the path.’
 {: #p333}

 334\.
-“The king then summoned his good and noble woman treasure and told her, ‘Now that I’ve received these fortunate rewards among humans, I should go further by cultivating the deeds of heavenly fortune.
+“The King then summoned his good and noble woman treasure and told her, ‘Now that I’ve received these fortunate rewards among humans, I should go further by cultivating the deeds of heavenly fortune.
 It would be good to restrain myself, leave this hubbub, and live in a secluded place in order to revere the path.’
 {: #p334}

 335\.
 “She replied, ‘Very good!
-I’ll do as the great king instructs.’
+I’ll do as the Great King instructs.’
 So, he ordered her to stop attending to him in public and private.
 {: #p335}

 336\.
-“The king then went up into the Dharma hall, entered his golden tower lookout, and sat on a silver bench.
+“The King then went up into the Dharma hall, entered his golden tower lookout, and sat on a silver bench.
 He contemplated greed and lust as being bad and not good.
 With perception and examination, this seclusion gave rise to joy and happiness, and he attained the first dhyāna.
 {: #p336}

 337\.
 “Perception and examination ceased, and he was joyous with an inner confidence.
 He gathered his mind and unified it.
 Without perception or examination, this samādhi gave rise to joy and happiness, and he attained the second dhyāna.